 What do these forms do?

-– If you have a Single-Member LLC, you will tell the IRS that you are reverting back to an LLC taxed as a Sole Proprietorship/Disregarded Entity.
+- If you have a Single-Member LLC, you’ll tell the IRS to tax your LLC like a Sole Proprietorship/Disregarded Entity.

-– If you have a Multi-Member LLC, you will tell the IRS that you are reverting back to an LLC taxed as a Partnership.
+- If you have a Multi-Member LLC, you’ll tell the IRS to tax your LLC like a Partnership.